EvanPl/Arduino_MPPT_Solar_Charge_Controller/README.md

 *Figure 8: Power and Current vs. Voltage of the Panel Used in this project*

    5. ***Float***.
-In this charging sub state the voltage on the battery is greater or equal to 2V (which means that the battery is 97.7%, or more, charged) and there is sufficient sunlight to charge the battery.
+In this charging sub state, the voltage on the battery is greater or equal to 2V (which means that the battery is 97.7%, or more, charged) and there is sufficient sunlight to charge the battery.
 As soon as we enter this state the PWM signal is set to 30%, to allow the solar panel to either charge the battery in a slower rate or keep it fully charged at all times.

    **Note that, in both charging states (bulk and Float) a green LED turns on (powered from the Arduino), indicating that the battery is charging.**

    **Moreover, as shown in the code, each time a new PWM signal in the MOSFET of the buck converter is applied, a delay of three seconds follows to ensure that the circuit settles electrically.
 Also, individual functions are used for uploading data online (*up_online* function), controlling the LED 2V load (*load_state* function), printing data on the LCD (*lcd_print* function), controlling the LED (powered from the Arduino) charging indicators (*led_out* function) and plotting voltages using python (*print_for_python* function).**
 #### 3. Phone Charging
 In this state the circuit charges a mobile phone as explained in the *Phone Charger* section.
 The circuit enters this state when the user either presses the *Phone Charger* button on the circuit or the *Phone* button on the phone (as mentioned in the *Controlling the circuit over the phone* section).
 Note that, in this state the both the buck converter and the 2V LED load are OFF.
 ## &#x1F537; `Soldering and Enclosure`